upb-uc4/api/hyperledger_matriculation_api.md

     - ```json
       {
-        "type": "hl: not found",
+        "type": "HLNotFound",
-        "title": "There is no MatriculationData for the given matriculationId."
+        "title": "There is no MatriculationData for the given matriculationId" }
-      }
       ```
       - Description: This error is returned, if the matriculationID is not present on the ledger.
     - ```json
       {
-        "type": "hl: unprocessable ledger state",
+        "type": "HLUnprocessableLedgerState",
-        "title": "The state on the ledger does not conform to the specified format."
+        "title": "The state on the ledger does not conform to the specified format"
       }
       ```
       - Description: This error is returned, if the state of data on the ledger is not consistent with the curent model.
 This error should only occurr if the model changes while the old ledger state remains without modification.